-Alkyl halides are a part of the organic chemistry.
+Alkyl halides are a part of the Organic Chemistry.
 Facts and reactions related to alkyl halides are asked every year in JEE.
-Some frequently asked questions in alkyl halides that may help you in JEE preparation are given below.
+Some frequently asked questions related to alkyl halides are given here which may help you to prepare more effectively for JEE.

 Question 1: What are alkyl halides?